-The School of Natural Sciences is a distinctive and distinguished academic arena that explores the complex and challenging inter-relationships between human behaviours, technologies, biological, environmental and aquatic systems.
+The Faculty of Natural Sciences is a distinctive and distinguished academic arena that explores the complex and challenging inter-relationships between human behaviours, technologies, biological, environmental and aquatic systems.

 World-leading original, significant and rigorous research is found in all of our academic disciplines (Research Assessment Exercise).